ishanavasthi/lld-assignment/README.md

   - Make sure you are running the `java` command from the correct directory.
 - **Error reading file: ...
 (The system cannot find the path specified)**
   - Make sure `bestsellers with categories.csv` is in the same directory where you run the `java` command.
-  - If you change the CSV path in the code, update it to match the actual location.

 ## Features
 - Total number of books by an author